yuxudong2000/AgileRadar/README.md

 Hi

-  I am ready to create one agile radar map.
+  I am going to create an agile radar map.
   Welcome to join in us!

 Brs